phpactor/phpactor/doc/reference/configuration.rst

 Type: integer

-Only index in parallel when at least this many files need indexing.
+Only index in parallel when at least this many files need indexing - starting a pool of workers does not pay for itself on a handful of changed files

 **Default**: ``500``